ray-project/enhancements/reps/2023-08-18-serve-java-dag-api.md

 ## Test Plan and Acceptance Criteria
 Related test cases will be provided under ray/java/serve, and they will cover the three scenarios mentioned above.
 ## (Optional) Follow-on Work
-- Modify the Ray Serve Java API to support the usage of DAGs.
 - Optimize the code by removing unused components and improving cross-language parameter handling.
 - Support the usage of streaming.